semaphoreci/docs/docs/examples/change-based-execution-for-monorepos.md

 The pipeline performs the following tasks for the three applications in the monorepo:

 - **Lint**: uses a linting tool to detect potential errors in the source code.
-- **Test**: runs unit the application's tests.
+- **Test**: runs the application's unit tests.

-To avoid re-running tasks for unchanged code, the pipeline uses the **change detection**, when an application has been modified by recent commits, the related block runs.
-Otherwise, the block is skipped.
+To avoid re-running tasks for unchanged code, the pipeline uses **change detection**.
+This means that when an application has been modified by recent commits, the related block runs; but unchanged blocks are skipped.

 The following screenshot shows the workflow resulting from changing a file inside the `/service/ui`
 folder: